mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/USB.md

 ```

-We can see that this is autokey cipher, but how do we decode it without the key?
+We can see that this is a autokey cipher, but how do we decode it without the key?

 I found this [script](http://www.practicalcryptography.com/cryptanalysis/stochastic-searching/cryptanalysis-autokey-cipher/), which brute force the key.